 Fishing – The River Lot is one of the finest carp and catfish rivers in France.
 It is famous for its record carp (approaching 30 lbs!).
 Anglers may fish at night all year.
 Note, to preserve fish populations the Lot is a “no kill” river.

 Tennis – There is a court in Tour de Faure which may be rented by the hour.
-Inquire at the village store.
+Inquire at the village store or the mairie.

 Golf – Whether you are a seasoned golfer or have never yet played but always wanted to, golfing in the Lot is an unparelleled experience!
 Lush green fairways await you (as do carefully groomed bunkers) at several beautiful courses near Maison d'Être.
 You can rent golf clubs at some courses and at several golf shops in the area.
 Be sure to call ahead to reserve tee times.
 Some recommended courses: